NUAA-RS/DPFFusion/README.md

     --dataset M3FD                    # Replace with your target dataset
 ```
 •Explanation:
-◦--gpus all: Enables all available GPUs for the container.
+◦`--gpus all`: Enables all available GPUs for the container.
-◦-v $(pwd)/datasets:/app/datasets: Ensures the container uses your local dataset (avoids re-uploading data to the container).
+◦`-v $(pwd)/datasets:/app/datasets`: Ensures the container uses your local dataset (avoids re-uploading data to the container).
-◦Training logs and checkpoints will be saved to ./results and ./models (local directories, persistent after the container exits).
+◦Training logs and checkpoints will be saved to `./results` and `./models` (local directories, persistent after the container exits).

   3.2.
 Testing Command
-Test the pre-trained model model-1_1_10_1.pth (adjust --dataset and model path as needed):
+Test the pre-trained model `model-1_1_10_1.pth` (adjust `--dataset` and model path as needed):

 ```
 docker run -it --gpus all \